An Operator-Valued Haagerup Inequality for Hyperbolic Groups: Introduction

 \section{Introduction}

 In this paper, we study an operator-valued generalization of the Haagerup inequality for Gromov hyperbolic groups.
 For a given finitely generated group $G$, we denote the left regular representation of its group algebra $\CC[G]$ to $\ell^2(G)$ by $\lambda$.
-In Lemma 1.4 of \cite{haagerup1978example}, Haagerup showed that for free group, the operator norm of the left regular representation (, which is difficult to compute in general) is dominated by a certain $\ell^2$-norm $\|\cdot\|_2$ (, which is computable).
+In Lemma 1.4 of \cite{haagerup1978example}, Haagerup showed that for free groups, the operator norm of the left regular representation, which is difficult to compute in general is dominated by a certain $\ell^2$-norm $\|\cdot\|_2$.